 You can also open an existing document that is in a format that LibreOffice recognizes by double-clicking on the file icon on the desktop or in a file manager such as Windows Explorer.
 LibreOffice has to be associated with file types that are not ODF files for the appropriate LibreOffice component to open.

+Note